 Mission Hill Triangle remains substantially intact, retaining much its original character and intimacy.
 The district serves as both an example of a late-19th century rowhouse neighborhood and of the “streetcar suburbs” that sprang up in and around Boston during that time period.

 The Mission Hill Triangle Architectural Conservation District was designated in 1985.

 All exterior work at front elevations, side elevations, or at rooftops that is, or will be, visible from any public way requires the review of the Mission Hill Triangle Architectural Conservation District Commission, with the exception of work occurring at rear elevations.
 A Certificate of Appropriateness, Design Approval, or Exemption Application must be submitted to and approved by the Commission prior to beginning work.

 See the Standards and Criteria for the Mission Hill Triangle Architectural Conservation District for further information.

 Applications, application instructions, and a schedule of filing deadlines and hearing dates are available below.
 To save time and costs, property owners and developers are encouraged to contact staff early on in the project planning process, in order to obtain information on compliance with guidelines.

-A preservation planner for the Mission Hill Triangle Architectural Conservation District preservation planner Meghan Hanrahan Richard may reached at firstname.lastname@example.org or at 617-635-3850.
+A preservation planner for the Mission Hill Triangle Architectural Conservation District may be reached at firstname.lastname@example.org or at 617-635-3850.